sheng09/Steps-to-run-ccstack/README.md

 ## Examples on compute2

 If you can access the server `compute2` at RSES, then there are examples at `/home/seis/sheng/Lucie-Example/`.
-You can copy this folder or files within to your directories, as you may dont have access to run files inplace.
+You can copy this folder or files within it to your directory, as you may dont have access to run files inplace.

 1. Inside the folder, `archive_beyond_21events_ALL_6.8+` is virtual link to our dataset.
-Inside the `archive_beyond_21events_ALL_6.8+`, you can find `201?/*.a/processed_aligned_ot/*BHZ`, and those are records in SAC format.
-Each single file is an individual time series at a single station for a single event, and the time series is for records in 0-10 hrs after the event's origin.
+Inside the `archive_beyond_21events_ALL_6.8+`, you can find `201?/*.a/processed_aligned_ot/*BHZ`, and those are records in sac format.
+Each single file is an individual time series at a single station for a single event, and all the time series are for records in 0-10 hrs after the event's origin.

 2. Also, inside the folder, `archive_beyond_21events_ALL_6.8+/h5vol/*.h5` store the same data but in different format.
 The `*.h5` files are in hdf5 format.
 Each of the h5 files corresponds to a single event, and a single h5 file contains multiple records at many stations.
-Therefore, we only have ~200 h5 files instead of millions of sac file, and that can accelerate I/O of our computations.
-Please note, both the sac format files and the h5 format files can be used at the input of our package [sacpy](https://github.com/sheng09/sacpy).
+Therefore, we only have ~200 h5 files instead of millions of sac files, and that can accelerate the I/O of our computations.
+Please note, both the sac format files and the h5 format files can be used as the input of our package [sacpy](https://github.com/sheng09/sacpy).

-3. `run.sh` is an example for running the computation.
+3. `run.sh` contains an example for running the computation.
 Its use sac format as input.
 It generates outputs to the folder `out/`.
-You can view how we use the `cc_stack_v2.py` with many args.
-You can find all available args and related explanations simply by running `cc_stack_v2.py` alone without appending any args.
+From it, you can view how we use the `cc_stack_v2.py` with many args.
+Also, you can find all available args and detailed explanations simply by running `cc_stack_v2.py` without appending any args.
 To make it easy, a simple explanation is below.
-Please note, the `orterun -np 6` or `mpirun -np 6` proceding the command are for mpi parallel running, and obviously we use 6 procs in the examples.
+Please note, the `orterun -np 6` or `mpirun -np 6` preceding the command are for mpi parallel running, and obviously we use 6 procs in the example.

     ```bash
     orterun -np 6 \                  # use mpi parallel running with 6 procs